official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

    ^^^^^^^^^^^^^^^

    -  To customize your game, click the parameters option on the top right of the role selection screen.
-   -  You can only edit parameters on a mission that has not started.
    -  Your mission’s parameters will save.

 Setup UI